 The first-ever trade-liberalization package from WTO India got food security flexibility

 It was touch and go over six intense days at Bali in early December.
 In the end, the World Trade Organization’s(WTO) Ninth Ministerial Conference delivered a trade-liberalization package — the first-ever deal that the WTO could craft since it came into being in 1995.
+And this came after

 Consumers and RTI – the Right to Information Act, 1986

 The Consumer Protection Act, 1986 (CPA) protects the interests of the consumers in the widest range possible.
-The CPA gives the rights to the consumers to be informed about the quality, quantity, potency, standard and price of goods or services so as to be
+The CPA gives the rights to the consumers to be informed about the quality, quantity, potency, standard and price of goods or services so as to be protected against unfair trade

 All about unwanted Commercial Calls

 Unwanted Commercial Calls (UCC) is known by Do Not Disturb (DND) as well.
 In TRAI parlance it is called Telecom Commercial Communications Customer Preference (TCCCP).
-All of us telecom consumers receive lots of unwanted calls and SMSs promoting various products and services whether we
+All of us telecom consumers receive lots of unwanted calls and SMSs promoting various products and services whether we like them or not.

 Supreme Court cautions Unitech homebuyers: Consumers Don’t Expect to Profit from Your Loss

 The dispute between homebuyers and real estate players has now skewed in favour of homebuyers, thanks to various Supreme Court judgements.
 The apex court acknowledges the suffering that homebuyers are going through for not receiving the possession of their flats.
-At the same time,
+At the same time, it is important to

 When can a hospital be charged for medical negligence?